mrJeppard/jqtrix/README.md

 # jqtrix
 A reference for common tasks with jq.

-Snippets: One liners
-Sugar scripts: Examples of how to make scripts with jq command.

 ## Scripts
 First arg for all scripts is 'key', 2nd is optional file path.